Careers in research

 Job titles and ways of working vary between sectors, and we suggest you consider the differences between them.
 For example:

 • Policy researcher – investigates, analyses and evaluates policy relevant to the organisation.
-Take a look at the Prospects Policy officer job profile for more information.
+Take a look at the Prospects policy officer job profile for more information.

 • Data analyst – uses quantitative skills and tools to conduct research and manage data, often producing visualisations of data and graphs.
-The Prospects profile describes the Data analyst role and you may want to use the LSE Digital Skills Lab for free training.
+The Prospects profile describes the data analyst role and you may want to use the LSE Digital Skills Lab for free training.

 • User experience researcher – conducts primary research to inform an organisation’s design of the (often digital) user experience.
 The Prospects UX designer job profile provides useful information.

 • Evaluation officer – reviews and reports on the impact of policy.
 A search online will provide example job descriptions.
+This role sometimes combines monitoring and evaluation.

 • Analyst – more often found in the finance and corporate sectors.
-Visit our Careers in Economics page to find out more about the analyst role.
+Visit our Careers in economics page to find out more about the analyst role.

 • Market researcher – collects and analyses data and information to present to clients.
-Check out the Prospects Market researcher job profile.
+Check out the Prospects market researcher job profile.

 • Media researcher – provides support to the producer and production team of a television, radio, film or online project.
-The Prospects Media researcher job profile will tell you more.
+The Prospects media researcher job profile will tell you more.

 • Social researcher – plans, designs, conducts, manages and reports on social research projects.
-The Prospects Social researcher job profile provides further details.
+The Prospects social researcher job profile provides further details.

 How can I get there?